 The space industry operates in strange and mysterious ways, and a Kennedy Space Center viewing event is guaranteed to give you a taste.

 As mentioned, Vandenberg Air Force Base in Lompoc, California, is also a spaceport and rocket testing range.
-Just watch a launch to appreciate how rockets can fall into the sea in case of a failed liftoff.
-There are few public tours of its facility or the cool-sounding Space and Missile Heritage Center, but locals say it’s possible catch a rocket launch from a distance.
+Watch a launch to appreciate how rockets can fall into the sea in case of a failed liftoff.
+There are few public tours of its facility or the cool-sounding Space and Missile Heritage Center, but locals say catching a rocket launch from a distance is possible.

 Spaceport America tours are organized by the tourism department for Las Cruces, a city about 50 miles from El Paso, Texas.
 It’s the closest urban center to Spaceport America, although tours are sometimes offered from tiny Truth or Consequences.
 Head to New Mexico to check out past alien landings and other space-related sights.